What did you say the link was to see those volcano pictures?

 And just goes to show you how long they have been trying to pollute the minds of the youth of America.

-Marvin Gay had a uh a great, great song.
+Marvin Gaye had a great, great song.

-I love this song, What's Going On.
+I love this song, What's Going On?

-And I I sing along with it with the lyrics for it, but they didn't lyrics of songs do not penetrate me.
+And I sing along with it with the lyrics were, but they didn't.

-Maybe some have, but on top 40 level, it never happened.
+Some have, but on top 40 level, it never happened.

 So here's another one.

-On the What's Going On album was a song called Mercy Mercy Me.
+On the What's Going On album was a song called Mercy, Mercy Me.

-And in the background, you had Detroit Lions players, Lem Barney and Mel Farr doing the war hoops.
+And in the background, you had Detroit Lions players Lem Barney and Mel Farr doing the war hoops.

-And this Mercy Mercy Me, this also is about the ecology and how we're destroying the planet.
+And this Mercy, Mercy, Me, this also is about the ecology and how we're destroying the planet.

 Yeah, and I had no idea.